patrickkunka/easydropdown/README.md

 This approach is recommended for any component-based architecture where only the component is concerned with the dropdown instance.

-### Batch Instantiation
+#### Batch Instantiation

-For simple static pages/applications, we can use the `.all()` static method of the factory function to crawl the DOM for *all* `<select>` elements found in the document, andvthen batch instantiate EasyDropDown on each one.
+For simple static pages/applications, we can use the `.all()` static method of the factory function to crawl the DOM for *all* `<select>` elements found in the document, and then batch instantiate EasyDropDown on each one.

 ```js
 import easydropdown from 'easydropdown';